cnagpal/DGTHUM110/Assignment08/README.md

 ## High-fidelity prototype (functional/interactive prototype, assignment08)

 Lastly, I built an interative prototype, which can be found [here](https://www.figma.com/proto/gPgJyfw77nUDkfiqRIgVs2/HiFiPrototype?node-id=2%3A302&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=2%3A302&show-proto-sidebar=1).

+## Optional evaluation and revision history

 I also conducted a cognitive walkthrough to iterate my design further.
-This process can be seen in depth [here](https://github.com/cnagpal/DGTHUM110/tree/main/Assigment07).
+This process, along with more detail on my hi-fi prototype, can be seen in depth [here](https://github.com/cnagpal/DGTHUM110/tree/main/Assigment07).
 Based on this walkthrough I was able to iterate my design to better serve the user.
 I changed my tag feature to a filter feature, for example.

 ## Pitch video